By Beate Trück.

 Some examples for self-care

-So how can you take good care of yourself and prevent you from becoming exhausted?
+So how can you take good care of yourself and stop feeling exhausted?

-Can you remember what activities help you to refill your energy tank and nourish you?
+Can you remember what activities help you to refill your energy bank account and nourish you?

 Here are some of the things that help me when I am stressed.